njtransit 9 months ago

 That and of course french cheese, we live maybe 5km from French border and for cheese its much better place than even Switzerland (sorry guys gruyere is great but french variety is huuuuge in comparison and they even usually have specialties like old dutch gouda which is taste heaven for me and various truffle-infused ones).

-• Y_Y a day ago
+• Y_Y 9 months ago

 Fyi kombucha isn't made from a "mushroom".
 It's a combination of bacteria and yeast and can be found in the liquid itself or the pellicle (blob of organic tissue) that forms during fermentation.